vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

 Where `<your-image-prefix-here>` is something like `docker.io/brendanburns`.

+### Selecting a kubeconfig file

+By default, the extension uses the active kubeconfig file -- that is, the file to which the KUBECONFIG environment variable points, or the default kubeconfig if no KUBECONFIG environment variable exists.
+If you want to swap kubeconfig files, you can specify the file path in the `vs-kubernetes.kubeconfig` setting in your user or workspace settings.

 ### Running from source

 If you are building and running the extension from source, see [CONTRIBUTING.md](CONTRIBUTING.md) for prerequisites for the development environment.